 - payment of two-thirds of the average monthly wage earned by the deceased worker to the surviving spouse and children26

-If there are no children, the spouse receives the payment for the rest of his or her life.
-If there are children, the spouse gets 50% of the total amount for the rest of his or her life.
+If there are no children, the spouse receives the payment for the rest of the spouse’s life.
+If there are children, the spouse gets 50% of the total amount for the rest of the spouse’s life.
 The children split the remaining 50% until each reaches 18 years old.27

 The death claim must be filed within one year of the worker’s date of death.28

-Every effort is made to return an injured worker to his or her prior job after an injury has stabilized.
-However, an injured worker is entitled to vocational rehabilitation and training benefits if he or she cannot return to work.29
+Every effort is made to return you to your prior job after an injury has stabilized.
+However, you are entitled to vocational rehabilitation and training benefits if you cannot return to work.29

-The employee can also settle the rehabilitation with a lump sum payment after signing that he or she understands the consequences.
+You can also settle the rehabilitation with a lump sum payment after signing that you understand the consequences.

 Note that undocumented workers are not entitled to vocational rehabilitation benefits because federal law prohibits hiring illegal aliens.
 But undocumented workers are entitled to other workers’ comp benefits.30

-The insurance company will decide based on medical evidence how long the injured worker’s claim will remain open and any permanent disability benefits that will be paid.
+The insurance company will decide based on medical evidence how long your claim will remain open and any permanent disability benefits that will be paid.
 It will also decide if vocational rehabilitation is necessary.

 The insurance company will send a notice when the claim is closed.33

-If an injured worker disagrees with the decision or actions of the insurance company, he or she can appeal to the Department of Administration, Hearings Division.
-To appeal, the worker must file a Request for Hearing – Contested Claim within 70 days of the decision.34
+If you disagree with the decision or actions of the insurance company, you can appeal to the Department of Administration, Hearings Division.
+To appeal, you must file a Request for Hearing – Contested Claim within 70 days of the decision.34

-The injured worker also had the opportunity to settle his or her Nevada workers’ compensation claim.
+You also have the opportunity to settle your Nevada workers’ compensation claim.

 If a work injury gets worse after a claim has been closed, the workers’ compensation claim can be reopened.35